BatoolMohammed1/Login-page-/README.md

 # Login-page
-login page : when you log in, it will take you to home page.
+login page : when you login, it will take you to home page.